 A requirement of GDPR is having a managed data protection impact assessment (DPIA) process.
 A DPIA process is a way to help identify and minimize the data protection risks of a project by ensuring that proper security and privacy due diligence is conducted when choosing tools and making implementation decisions.
 Gem has always developed our services with the goal of mitigating any risk to data privacy or security so we have and will continue to meet these obligations.

 Data breach notifications

 Under the GDPR, organizations are required to provide notifications of data breaches to authorities without undue delay.
 Our policies and timeframes for breach notifications based on severity can be found in our MSA and meet industry standards.

 Gem has implemented what we believe to be an industry-leading security and compliance program for our product infrastructure.

 Cross-border data transfers under the GDPR

-To help meet the legal requirements to transfer data from the EU and Switzerland to the U.S., Gem has certified to the EU-U.S. and Swiss-U.S. Privacy Shield frameworks for customer-related data.
+To help meet the legal requirements to transfer data from the EU and Switzerland to the U.S., Gem will include the Standard Contractual Clauses in our Data Processing Addendums with customers.